 Ambien and Alcohol

-Ambien is an effective sleep medication with fewer side effects than benzodiazepines, which are often prescribed for insomnia.
+Ambien can be an effective sleep medication with fewer side effects than benzodiazepines, which are often prescribed for insomnia.
 But Ambien does have addictive qualities, especially when mixed with alcohol, another central nervous system depressant that increases Ambien’s potency and puts users at much greater risk for overdose.
 When an addiction to Ambien is diagnosed, with or without the complication of alcohol dependency, residential treatment offers the best chance for recovery and lasting sobriety.

 Ambien is the brand name for a sleep-inducing medication called zolpidem.
 It belongs to a category of drugs known as sedative-hypnotics.